 Our goat breeds include pygmy, Nubian and Toggenburg..
 Toggenburgs are Swiss dairy goats, the largest goat breed.

 Three Vietnamese pot bellied pigs reside at the homestead.
 Chubbs appeared on the Robin Swoboda show “Thats Life” in 2014 when they visited the farm.
 Pigs are very smart and can be trained to do many things that dogs can- their motto is: we work for food.

 The homestead is home to several horses, a miniature horse, five ponies, and a miniature donkey.

 We hope you will come visit all of the residents here at the Homestead.
-They are always happy to entertain and meet you!
+They are always happy to meet and entertain you!

 Interested in ‘adopting’ one (or several) of our animals to help with their feed and care costs?

 For more information about animal adoption, go at Adopt An Animal under Lend A Hand